MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-overview.md

 Application Insights can be enabled on two different levels: tenant and extension.
 When enabled on the tenant, either for a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online tenant or on-premises [!INCLUDE[server](../developer/includes/server.md)] instance, telemetry is emitted to a single Application Insights resource for gathering data on tenant-wide operations.

-With [!INCLUDE[prodshort](../developer/includes/prodshort.md)] 2020 release wave 2 and later, Application Insights can also be enabled a per-extension basis.
+With [!INCLUDE[prodshort](../developer/includes/prodshort.md)] 2020 release wave 2 and later, Application Insights can also be enabled on a per-extension basis.
 An Application Insights key is set in the extension's manifest (app.json file).
 At runtime, certain events related to the extension are emitted to the Application Insights resource.
-This feature targets publishers of per-tenant extensions to get insight into issues in their extension before partners and customers report them.
+This feature targets publishers of per-tenant extensions to give them insight into issues in their extension before partners and customers report them.

 ## Available telemetry